 Scope tested for low (1%) and high prepayments (15%) to assess sensitivity to unscheduled repayments.
-The programme is most sensitive to high prepayments increasing the negative costs of carry.
+The programme is most sensitive to low prepayments increasing the costs of asset sales should available cash becomes insufficient to pay maturing bond.

-Market risk accounts for the remaining 3 pp of the 10% supporting overcollateralisation, 4 pp below the previous year.
-This reflects: i) the increasing interest rate environment, which creates additional excess spread from the floating rate cover assets, especially under base case stresses; and ii) the application of less severe market stresses reflecting the increased maximum cover pool uplift.
+Market risk accounts for the remaining 3 pp of the 10% supporting overcollateralisation.
+This mainly reflects the high interest rate environment, which creates additional excess spread from the floating rate cover assets, especially under base case stresses.